smoge/metasonic-brigde/README.md

   out 0 g1
   out 0 g2

+-- Voice template: write to a bus instead of straight to output. voiceGraph :: SynthGraph voiceGraph = runSynth $ do osc <- sawOsc 110.0 0.0 g   <- gain osc 0.4 busOut 7 g

+-- Master template: read the same bus, apply shared FX, write to output. masterGraph :: SynthGraph masterGraph = runSynth $ do r <- busIn 7 f <- lpf r 1200.0 1.5 g <- gain f 0.8
+  out 0 g

 ```

+Inter-template precedence (voice runs before master) is derived automatically
+from the `busOut 7` / `busIn 7` connectivity at compile time — there is no
+runtime ordering knob.

 This syntax belongs to `metasonic-bridge` — the compilation layer that
 constructs IR nodes and lowers them to C++.
 The authoring DSL in